 When Virginia joined the Confederacy in April of 1861, Robert E. Lee felt an overwhelming obligation from his family to resign his commission with the United States Army.
 Though he deplored slavery.
 He still held slaves, rented slaves, and one occasion whipped them.
 Lee's family had lived in the Virginia since 1640.
 He was the fifth child of "Light-Horse" Harry Lee, and Ann Carter.
 His father was a revolutionary war hero, served as the governor of Virginia in 1790, and Congress from 1799 to 1801.
 Despite pleas from Winfield Scott, and an offer of high command in the Union Army, Lee left the only professional world he had ever known.
 He was quickly commissioned as a brigadier general of the Virginia State volunteers, and became Jefferson Davis's chief military adviser.
 His home in Arlington was immediately occupied by Federal troops, rendering him homeless and penniless at the same time.

-Two years later, Lee and his rebel army still stood at the gates of Richmond determined to defend the Confederate capital regardless of the consequences.
-If an army ever felt invincible, the Army of Northern Virginia did the summer of 1863.
-At the age of fifty-five, Robert Edward Lee was considered by his troops as the only general in the Confederacy capable of preserving their independence.
+Two years later, Lee and his rebel army still stood at the gates of Richmond determined to defend the Confederate capital.
+If an army had ever felt invincible, the Army of Northern Virginia did the summer of 1863.
+Its leader at the age of fifty-five, Robert Edward Lee, was considered by most of his troops as the only general in the Confederacy capable of preserving their independence.
 Lee's army of Northern Virginia had defeated the Army of the Potomac three times in the past twelve months against overwhelming odds.
-Lee's rebel soldiers suffered from shortages of modern arms, ammunition, even the most basic items such as shoes.
+Confederate soldiers suffered from shortages of modern arms, ammunition, even the most basic items such as shoes.
 After his stunning victory at Chancellorsville, Lee's army was flush with victory and stood at the height of its strength.

 Commanders of the Battle